 On 23 August 2011, Nufarm executed a group trade receivables securitisation facility.
 The facility provides funding that aligns with the working capital cycle of the company.
 The facility limit varies on a monthly basis to reflect the cyclical nature of the trade receivables being used to secure funding under the program.
-The monthly facility limit is set at \$375 million for five months of the financial year, \$300 million for three months of the financial year, \$275 million for one month of the financial year and \$175 million for three months of the financial year, \$300 million for four months of the financial year, \$375 million for three months of the financial year, and at \$225 million for five months of the financial year).
+The monthly facility limit is set at \$375 million for five months of the financial year, \$300 million for three months of the financial year, \$275 million for one month of the financial year and \$175 million for three months of the financial year (31 July 2017: facility limit is set at \$300 million for four months of the financial year, \$375 million for three months of the financial year, and at \$225 million for five months of the financial year).